 Final Thoughts on Braces

 This blog post has provided you with a simple overview of how braces work.
 It’s likely that you have additional questions.
-Dr. Foley, a London Ontario orthodontic professional, would love to have a chance to visit with you more about braces.
-Ask him about other options like Invisalign, too!
+Foley Wilde Orthodontics in London, ON would love to have a chance to visit with you and help you learn more about braces.
+Ask us about other options like Invisalign, too!